space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 #### See History Page (only registered users)
 - indication in header that current user is signed in along with their username
 - includes links to landing page, user's history page, user's add a meal page, and logout
-- displays list of all meals added (image, name, avgRating, votes, dateAdded) sorted by date added that each link to detailed view for meal
+- displays list of all meals added by logged in user (image, name, avgRating, votes, dateAdded) sorted by date added that each link to detailed view for meal
-- displays list of all meals voted on (image, name, avgRating, votes, dateRated) sorted by date rated that link to detailed view for meal
+- displays list of all meals voted on by logged in user (image, name, avgRating, votes, dateRated) sorted by date rated that link to detailed view for meal

 #### Meal Detail View(registered user or anonymous user)
 - displays large picture of meal along with all data from model fields